 1.2.3.
 Large deviations for pinning models.
-The large deviation principle for the pinning models gets an additional term for the rate function.
-Recall that the logarithm of the partition function is the free energy.
-Difference of the free energies with pinning and without pinning for zero boundary conditions ($\mathbf{r} = \mathbf{0}$) will be an important ingredient in our rate functions.
-We define $\tau(\varepsilon)$ as the thermodynamic limit of the logarithm of the quotient of the partition function with pinning and the partition function without pinning (both with zero boundary condition),
+The large deviation principle for the pinning models gets an additional term for the rate functions.
+Recall the logarithm of the partition function is the free energy, and the difference in the free energies with pinning and without pinning for zero boundary conditions ($\mathbf{r} = \mathbf{0}$) will be an important ingredient in our rate functions.
+We determine $\tau(\varepsilon)$ by its thermodynamic limit